FoxtrotPerry/sky-pi/sky-pi-draw/README.md

 ## Troubleshooting

-Some general guidance for how to deal with edge cases found during development
+Some general guidance for how to deal with issues found during development

 ### Using a Raspberry Pi 5